mlswg/mls-protocol/draft-ietf-mls-protocol.md

 1. A protocol version and ciphersuite that the client supports,
 2. a public key that others can use for key agreement,
-3. a credential containing the client's `identity`,
+3. a credential authenticating the client's application-layer identity, and
-4. along with an `endpoint_id` that, combined with the client's identity, serve to uniquely identify a client in a group.
+4. an `endpoint_id` that uniquely identifies a client in a group.

 KeyPackages are intended to be used only once and SHOULD NOT be reused except in case of last resort.
 (See {{keypackage-reuse}}).